Ramat Gan Safari guide starts with basics (price, coupons, tours, feedings). And then we will join various tours and regular zoo visits. Let’s begin!

 If you like kangaroos, then check out: Gan Garoo – Australian park in Israel.

 We arrived just for the feeding time of bats.
 Interestingly, I noticed that bats do everything upside down.
 They rest upside down, they eat upside down, but one thing they don’t do upside down.
 Do you know what it is?
 Take a look at the next photo:

-One of the differences that occurred in safari is the reorganization in monkey area.
+One of the differences that occurred in Safari is the reorganization in the monkey area.
 It seems they are changing older fences and water barriers to walls with windows.
 The Baboon area is one example of this change: